-Believe it or not, sleep positions have a huge impact on how we breathe, and our favorite sleep position can actually improve or exacerbate sleep apnea.
+Believe it or not, your sleep position has a huge impact on how you breathe, and your favorite sleep position can actually improve or exacerbate your sleep apnea.

 Sleep Position #1: Left-Side Sleeping

-Side sleeping is the general recommendation, according to the Sleep Better Council, because it helps alleviate issues like insomnia and gastroesophageal reflux disease (GERD) which can both contribute negatively to sleep apnea.
-And since the quality of sleep is as important as the quantity of sleep, it’s important to choose a sleep position that allows for our best possible rest.
-And left-side sleeping is the recommendation.
+You can’t go wrong with side sleeping in general, according to the Sleep Better Council because it helps alleviate issues like insomnia and gastroesophageal reflux disease (GERD), which can both contribute negatively to sleep apnea.
+And since the quality of sleep is as important as the quantity of sleep, it’s crucial to choose a sleep position that allows for our best possible rest.
+For those reasons, left-side sleeping takes the gold.

-Specifically, sleeping on the left side is highly recommended, because it allows for the best blood flow and creates little to no resistance for breathing conditions.
+Specifically, sleeping on your left side is highly recommended because it allows for the best blood flow and creates little to no resistance for breathing conditions.
 If you want to become a left-side sleeper, start by finding a good, firm pillow that can support your neck and back.
 And with a little will-power, you can make it happen.

-One additional note: People who have been diagnosed with congestive heart failure should check with their doctors before choosing this sleep position because left-side sleeping is generally discouraged as it can cause discomfort or add unnecessary stress on the heart.
+One thing worth noting about this position is that people who have been diagnosed with congestive heart failure should check with their doctors before choosing this sleep position because left-side sleeping is generally discouraged for them as it can cause discomfort or add unnecessary stress on the heart.

 Sleep Position #2: Right-Side Sleeping

-Note: Studies have found that right-side sleeping can aggravate symptoms of reflux because it can relax the lower esophageal sphincter.
-So if you struggle with acid reflux, talk to your doctor before sleeping on your right side.
+However, a study has found that right-side sleeping can aggravate symptoms of reflux because it can relax the lower esophageal sphincter.
+If you struggle with acid reflux, talk to your doctor before sleeping on your right side.

-Stomach sleeping is a popular sleep choice and not the worst one on the list as it relates to sleep apnea.
-Stomach sleeping works with gravity, because it pulls the tongue and soft tissue forward, eliminating airway obstructions and lessening the likelihood of snoring.
-However, it is common for a stomach sleeper to bury his or her face too far in the pillow or to allow the pillow to cover some or most of the mouth, which can actually work against good breathing and sleep apnea.
+It’s not the worst position, but it is common for a stomach sleeper to bury their face too far in the pillow or to allow the pillow to cover some or most of the mouth, which can actually work against good breathing and sleep apnea.

 Stomach sleeping can also put additional, unnecessary stress on the neck, which can create a host of issues that affect good health and rest.
-Stomach sleeping is not a bad decision, but if you choose to sleep that way, be sure you make safe decisions with regard to your pillow and your posture.
+If you choose to sleep this way, be sure you make safe decisions with regard to your pillow and your posture.

-How we sleep is as important as how much sleep we get.
-Both quantity and quality have a direct impact on our health and quality of life.
-And our sleep position has a lot to do with it.
-The good news: If you don’t like your current sleep position, you’re not stuck with it.
+How we sleep is as important as how much we sleep.
+Both quantity and quality have a direct impact on our health and quality of life, and our sleep position has a lot to do with it.
+The good news: if you don’t like your current sleeping position, you’re not stuck with it.
 With a little education and effort, you can pursue positional therapy for sleep apnea and train yourself to sleep differently.